amitsaha/amitsaha.github.io/content/systemd-supervisord.md

 2. We hook into the shutdown process above so that we stop new requests from coming in once the shutdown process has started and give our application server enough time to finish doing what it is doing.

 The first approach has more theoretical "guarantee" around what we want, but can be hard to implement correctly.
 In fact, I couldn't get it right even after trying all sorts of signal handling tricks.
-Your mileage may vary of course.
+Your mileage may vary of course and if you have an example you have, please let me know.

 So, I went ahead with the very unclean second approach: